robdmc/pandashells/README.md

 closely mirroring the underlying libraries on which it is built.
 This should allow those familiar with the python data stack to be immediately productive.

+I would also like to call your attention to [visidata](https://www.visidata.org/docs/), by Saul Pwanson.
+Visidata is an interactive terminal-based app that excels at loading/transforming/summarizing tabular data from the command line.

 Installation
 ----